The dual actions, equivariant autoequivalences and stable tilting objects: Identities for group actions

 Moreover, we define $\varepsilon_{g}^{(2)}=\varepsilon_{g, g}$ and $\varepsilon_{g}^{(1)}={\rm Id}_{F_g}$.
 By convention, we set $\varepsilon_{g}^{(0)}=u^{-1}$, where $u$ is the unit of the $G$-action and $F_g^0={\rm Id}_\mathcal{C}$.

 Recall from \cite[Section 4]{DGNO} that a $G$-action on $\mathcal{C}$ is the same as a monoidal functor from $\underline{G}$ to the category of endofunctors on $\mathcal{C}$.
-Here, $\underline{G}$ is the catgeory whose objects are elements in $G$, which has a canonical monoidal structure from the multiplication of $G$.
-Then the following proposition might be deduced from the coherence theorem \cite[Theorem 1.6]{Eps}.
+Here, $\underline{G}$ is the category whose objects are elements in $G$ and whose morphisms are just the identities on objects; it has a canonical monoidal structure induced from the multiplication of $G$.
+Then the following proposition might be deduced from the coherence theorem \cite[Theorem~1.6]{Eps}; compare \cite[Theorem~5.4]{Shi}.

 \begin{prop} Let $n\geq 3$, $m\geq 1$ and $i\geq 2$ satisfying $m+i\leq n$.
 Then we have { } \end{prop}

 5pt

 \begin{proof} We use induction on $n$.
 The case that $n=3$ is due to (\ref{equA:2-cocycle}).
 Assume that $n\geq 4$.
 We divide into three cases.